-The Work, Health and Performance (WHP) programme examines human behaviour in the increasingly dynamic context of work and organisations.
-Our ambition is to conduct solid and sound research on work, health and performance, aiming to have a significant impact both theoretically and in society.
-The WHP programme includes researchers with a high diversity of expertise, with the shared mission to understand and promote healthy and safe working in a changing society.
+The Work, Health and Performance (WHP) programme examines work behaviour in the increasingly dynamic and technological context of work and organizations.
+Our ambition is to conduct innovative, solid and sound research on work, health and performance, aiming to have a significant theoretical and societal impact.
+The WHP programme includes researchers with diverse expertise and a shared mission to promote healthy working and responsible work practices.

 Work, Health and Performance